 Better understanding cognitive aging and uncovering possible treatments for cognitive decline and memory loss.

-We encourage you to explore the current research happening at each of the McKnight Brain Institutes and challenge you to think of how we can continue improving our understanding of age-related cognitive decline to delay or prevent brain aging and the normal decline in thinking, problem-solving and memory skills it currently causes for millions of older adults.
+We encourage you to explore the research highlights below and challenge you to think of how we can continue improving our understanding of age-related cognitive decline to delay or prevent brain aging and the normal decline in thinking, problem-solving and memory skills it currently causes for millions of older adults.

 More About Cognitive Research